This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Rhaphidophora Tetrasperma Origins and Taxonomy

-Rhaphidophora tetrasperma is quoted on the International Aroid Society website as being rare in nature and is restricted to only a few sites on the Malaysian Peninsula and Southern Thailand.
-Very little has been published regarding this species in either scientific or popular literature.
+Rhaphidophora tetrasperma is quoted on the International Aroid Society website as being rare and restricted to only a few sites on the Malaysian Peninsula and Southern Thailand.
+Very little has been published regarding this species in scientific or popular literature.

 In the rainforest of South East Asia, the plant is a vine (liana) on the trees growing to 16 feet.
 The plant rarely grows as a terrestrial species in its natural habitat, preferring to climb.
 The mini monstera clings to its host with a sparse quantity of clasping roots from the nodes and internodes.

 The leaves can be ovated to a combination of oval and lanceolate (spear-shaped).
 The leaves are not heavily coriaceous (leathery) and measure between 4 and 13 inches.
-Since it is a heterophyllous species, i.e., very different leaves on a single specimen, you should expect leaf variation.
+You should expect leaf variation since it is a heterophyllous species, i.e., very different leaves on a single specimen.

 Identifying a Monstera Minima